Polly69ana/Book-Catalog/README.md

-Website for cataloging books, series and films
+## Website for cataloging books, series and films.

+What technologies are used for this project?

+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS